1996 – 1999

 Without doubt, 1998 – 1999 was a watershed period for Johnson.
 Not only did his original vision of what Piano Magic should sound like became somewhat blurred but his reluctance to form an actual live band began to waver.
-Late in the year, Maurice Woestenburg of VPRO Radio in the Netherlands, contacted Johnson with an offer of a concert at a festival in Haarlem.
+Late in 1998, Maurice Woestenburg of VPRO Radio in the Netherlands, contacted Johnson with an offer of a concert at a festival in Haarlem.
 Johnson’s first reaction was to turn it down on the grounds that he didn’t have a band but never one to look a gift horse in the mouth, set about putting one together in record time.
 Again, he knocked on the door of friends.
 Could Tornbohm come back into the fold?
 Perhaps on bass this time?
 Could one of his other close friends, John Cheves, envisage himself plugging in his guitar and having a few all-expenses paid days in Holland?
 And what of a drummer?
 From an ad in a music shop, Johnson deftly enlisted Miguel Marin, formerly of Spanish indie legends Snr Chinarro.
 Though Marin’s English was rudimentary at this point, the two quickly bonded over a love of US slowcore band, Codeine.
-In fact, Codeine and the burgeoning US post-rock movement of the time were having a clear effect on many British bands and by the time Piano Magic played in Haarlem, their sound was light years removed from ‘Popular Mechanics’ or even the more recent ‘Low Birth Weight.’
+In fact, Codeine and the burgeoning US post-rock movement of the time were having a clear effect on many British bands and by the time Piano Magic played in Haarlem (March 1999), their sound was light years removed from ‘Popular Mechanics’ or even the more recent ‘Low Birth Weight.’
 Recorded by VPRO the morning after the concert (for Staalplaat’s ‘Mort Aux Vaches’ album series), the band’s radio session caught them mid-metamorphosis, only a few supplementary field recordings alluding to where they’d come from.

 But where were Piano Magic heading?